Lost dogs (may this never happen to you but here’s the info just in case….)

 Inform your microchip company that your dog is lost as soon as possible, this will stop someone being able to try and change the microchip details.
 Equally it is an opportunity to check that your details are up to date should anyone find your dog and need to contact you.
 Some companies, such as Petlog, will also be able to send out alerts of your missing dog to their network.

-Your local Council’s dog warden service will collect any stray dogs found wandering the street.
+Your local Council’s dog warden service will collect any stray dogs found wandering the area.
 Contact your local authority and surrounding areas as your dog may have wandered further than expected.
+The local one for Blockley is Cotswold District Council https://www.cotswold.gov.uk/environment/animals-and-wildlife/dogs-lost-and-found/ or phone 01285 623000

 Many rescue centres keep a lost and found database where your details can be saved in case a match is found.